Monika-81/padel-pals/README.md

 #### **Play event posts**
 <details>
-The view of the play event post contains the same features as the topic post described above, except that the play event posts also highlights the time, date and location of the planned game.
-Underneeth the post is a comments section and comments box (if the user is logged in).
+The view of the play event post contains the same features as the topic post described above, except that the play event posts also highlight the time, date and location of the planned game.
+Underneath the post is a comments section and comments box (if the user is logged in).
 It also shows who created the post, when and if and when it last was updated.
-One diffrence with the play event posts are that the social interaction counters only show the amount of comments on the post.
+One difference with the play event posts is that the social interaction counters only show the amount of comments on the post.
 There are no way to like or unlike a play event inquiry.
-The feature has been activly discided against to encurage straight communication via comments with the inquiree if the user wants to join in for a game.
-As with the topic posts, the amount of interaction the site user have access to depends in the user is just browsing the page, is logged in and created the post as well as if the user have created any comments.
+The feature has been activly decided against to encurage straight communication via comments with the inquiree if the user wants to join in for a game.
+As with the topic posts, the amount of interaction the site user have access to depends on if the user is just browsing the page, is logged in and created the post as well as if the user have created any comments.
 A none registered user can see and read the comments but no more, neither comment or like a post.
 A user that is readning the post can leave a comment and edit or delete their comment.
 The post creator can, except from all of the above, also edit and delete their post.
 If a user leaves a comment anywhere in the forum, they get a confirmation message.

 <br>